shampoodleshams/i-like-telling-stories...even-with-data/dataviz3&4.md

 *If I could change a few things, I would begin with the colors.
 They bring out the notorious rainbow effect that we’ve frequently discussed in class.
 The percentages on the y-axis are also a little confusing; why do the numbers go beyond 300%?
 That takes a little more thinking, since it isn’t instantly intuitive.
 A final observation is that the comparisons between the age groups are unevenly distributed, so I would consider normalizing those as well."*

+**Critiquing the Critique**
+I really enjoyed Stephen Few's evaluation method.
+It went beyond the Good Charts method in helping me consider pieces I wouldn’t have thought of otherwise.
+Completeness and usefulness to the audience are two such components.
+I wouldn’t have naturally articulated these in my critiques.
+I also liked that the scale was  from 1-10, and not from 1-5.
+This pushed me to think more critically about the rankings I picked under each metric.
+I would also rank the ease of completing this evaluation highly.
+The questions asked were simple, well-explained and interesting.

+Something I would add to this evaluation method is “Emotional Appeal.”
+This is closely related to “Engagement,” but is more spontaneous.
+For example, some visualizations are instantly pleasing while some can be instantly frustrating.
+I think these immediate, visceral reactions are useful to record because they capture first impressions… and, often, first impressions really last!

+I might even add a “How Much Time Did It Take For You To Fully Understand The Visualization?” metric.
+I think people tend to record higher scores under “Intuitiveness” (which captures how easy a visualization is to understand) because it gives them either a greater sense of achievement or a greater sense of leniency.
+That is, I feel like we are prone to remarking that a graph is easier to understand than it actually is because of an unconscious bias within us to demonstrate we’re:
+(i) smart or
+(ii) forgiving of smaller flaws as long as the overall message is understood.
+Essentially, if I were asked whether a graph was intuitive or not, I would likely say yes unless there was a very strong reason to convince me otherwise.
+Similarly, if this binary question were expanded to a scale from 1 to 10, I would still lean towards numbers beyond 5 because going below that would be equivalent to saying, “no.” Unless there was a strong reason to convince me otherwise, I would most probably rank a graph above average (>5) on intuitiveness.
+To solve this problem, it might help to reframe the question to “how much time did it take you to fully understand this?”
+I think we’d get more honest responses because we’re forced to come up with a number of our own.
+We aren’t just settling for one of the options provided.

 ## Final Redesign
 <div class="flourish-embed flourish-chart" data-src="visualisation/7297647"><script src="https://public.flourish.studio/resources/embed.js"></script></div>